Skip to main content

 End of employment - Submitting Claims

 If your employment with Vanderbilt ends, you may still submit claims to be reimbursed.
-However the claims must be incurred prior to your end of employment date.
-You can still use the Flexible Spending Account Reimbursement Request Form and submit your claims to Benefit Express by the deadline of the run-out period, which is April 15.
-To obtain claim forms and review your balance you must register at myfsaexpress.com .
-For tips on registering click here .
+However, the claims must be incurred prior to your end of employment date.
+Your NetBenefits AccessCard will be deactivated upon your separation, but you may complete a Reimbursement Request Form and submit your claims to Fidelity by the deadline of the run-out period, which is April 15.
+To obtain claim forms and review your balance you must visit at Fidelity NetBenefits.

 IRS Information